 Disclaimer: I will preface this post by stating that I am not a lawyer.
 The information below is my understanding from reading the documents and consulting with some specialists.
 It is provided in good faith and with no warranty of any kind.

-At a high level the changes that the National Privacy Principles roll out are as follows:
+At a high level the National Privacy Principles are as follows:

-The new guidelines will effectively apply to organisations with $3m or more in annual revenue.
+The guidelines effectively apply to organisations with $3m or more in annual revenue.

-Of course the guidelines and changes cover many areas of information and privacy but I just want to pick out a few that may have an impact on customer feedback processes.
+Of course the guidelines cover many areas of information and privacy but I just want to pick out a couple that may have an impact on customer feedback processes.

 Chapter 7 — APP 7 Direct Marketing

-The first key point of the Australian Privacy Principle 7 — direct marketing (DRAFT) is that companies cannot use information they hold for direct marketing purposes except when a person would reasonably expect it to be used for direct marketing.
+The first key point of the Australian Privacy Principle 7 — direct marketing is that

-I have held to date that transactional customer feedback especially is not marketing but part of the service delivery process.
-The post interaction email or SMS survey is a part of the service itself not a marketing activity.
-So the question of needing marketing opt-in or showing that it is “reasonably expected” is not relevant.
+A post interaction email or SMS survey is a part of the service itself not a marketing activity.
+So the question of needing marketing opt-in is not relevant.